-- No Hassle – Wood fireplaces are a part time job to maintain and keep clean.
-With electric fireplaces they are basically set it and forget it.
+- No Hassle – Wood fireplaces are a part-time job to maintain and keep clean.
+With electric fireplaces, they are basically set it and forget it.

-- Incredibly Safe – One great feature about electric fireplaces is the auto shut-off heat if the overheat sensor detects a problem.
-Usually this is because of something blocking the blower and whatever is in front of it just needs to be moved.
+- Incredibly Safe – One great feature of electric fireplaces is the auto shut-off heat if the overheat sensor detects a problem.
+Usually, this is because of something blocking the blower and whatever is in front of it just needs to be moved.
 The fact that electric fireplaces don’t have any flames present or produce any harmful emissions like wood and gas fireplaces, adds a lot to their safety when using them.
 Wood fireplaces are the most unsafe fireplaces to use.
 Gas fireplaces are a little safer, but they still can not compete with the safety of an electric fireplace.

 - You Can Hang a TV – Mounting a TV above an electric fireplace does not put the TV at any greater risk of damage compared to wood or gas fireplaces.

 - Control it remotely – Most electric fireplaces come with a remote control or an app you can use on your tablet or smartphone to control it.

 If you are someone that has an indoor patio with an enclosed space and you think an electric fireplace is the best type for you, then you will probably want to check out MagikFlame electric fireplaces.